zulip/zulip/docs/production/export-and-import.md

     users/messages/etc.).

-  We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard wor k is done by the built-in backup feature of `postgres`.
+  We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard work is done by the built-in backup feature of `postgres`.
 We also document [backup details](#backup-details) for users managing backups manually.